 • Diets with easily digestible proteins and an adjusted energy content support vitality.

-• L-carnitine and other fatty acids support the energy supply to nerve cells.
+• L-Carnitine and other fatty acids support the energy supply of nerve cells.

 • Probiotics can promote general well-being and reduce stress.

-• Light, controlled movement promotes muscle strength and mobility.
+• Light, controlled movement promotes muscle strength and flexibility.

 • Physiotherapy can help improve coordination and prevent muscle loss.